medcomdk/MedCom-FHIR-Communication/docs/index.md

 ## 1 Introduction to Governance for MedCom FHIR Messaging

-On this page you can find information about how MedCom has profiled the [HL7 FHIR Messaging Framework](http://hl7.org/fhir/R4/messaging.html) to work in a Danish context.
+On this page, you can find information about how MedCom has profiled the [HL7 FHIR Messaging Framework](http://hl7.org/fhir/R4/messaging.html) to work in a Danish context.
 Governance for MedCom HL7 FHIR Messaging describes the basic ruleset of how MedCom Messages shall be exchanged in the Danish Healthcare Messaging Network.
 The Danish ruleset is based on both the ruleset for the Danish VANS Network, the Danish profiling of FHIR messaging and the general HL7 FHIR Communication Rules for FHIR Messaging.These “MedCom FHIR Messaging Governance rules” are intended to clarify the use of MedCom’s FHIR messages for the health and social area.
 Formerly these kind of rules for other MedCom Messaging paradigms were known as ”Syntax & Communication Rules”.